FaZeDrug/FaZeDrug/README.md

 Icon Sources:
 + diff skills: https://skillicons.dev/ (found on ouckah's github!)

+Other stuff
++ stole the typing svg from nishant balaji https://github.com/DenverCoder1/readme-typing-svg

 **FaZeDrug/FaZeDrug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.